 The longer your website takes to load, the higher your bounce rate is likely to be.
 For every second your website takes to load, your conversion rates can drop by 7%, showing just how important speed is to users.
-There are a number of things you can do to make your site faster such as upgrading your server, installing cache plugins and removing unnecessary content and widgets.
+There are a number of things you can do to make your site faster such as upgrading your server, ensuring your server is located in London, installing cache plugins and removing unnecessary content and widgets.
 Before doing all of this, we recommend visiting a website like Pingdom so you can measure the time it takes for your website to load and give yourself a baseline to improve on.

 Be active on social

 Although improving your webpages can significantly improve your high bounce rate, it is not just your on-site elements that you need to focus on.
 There is evidence to suggest that being savvy on social media and engaging with users can help to improve your bounce rate.
 This is due to the fact that many users go to brands’ social media pages to find out information about them, rather than going to their website.
 Your social media pages provide you with an opportunity to direct content at your target audience in London and engage with them without having to worry about them bouncing off.

 Make your call-to-action stand out

 Your call-to-action is basically what you want users to do when they visit your website.
 This may be buying your product, signing up to your services or simply liking your Facebook page.
 No matter what page of your website your visitors land on, your call-to-action needs to be clear to them.
 Create a colourful button that stands out and ensures that the font is easy to read.
 Without an obvious call-to-action, you risk losing users, as they will feel stranded and unsure of what to do.

 Another popular cause of high bounce rate is poor navigation.
 If users cannot navigate your website and find the content they require quickly and easily, they will simply take their custom elsewhere.